diefans/buvar/README.rst

 objective
 ---------

-Basically I want something similar, what `Pyramid`_ provides, but for asyncio and for a all kinds of services.
+Basically I want app similar, what `Pyramid`_ provides, but for asyncio and for a all kinds of services.

 * Have a plugin system, which runs code not on import time, but on run time.
 So